Explore

 APPROVAL OF CITY COUNCIL MINUTES

-RECOMMENDATION Approve the minutes from the City Council meetings of December 10, 2024
+RECOMMENDATION Approve the minutes from the City Council meeting of April 15, 2025

 Attachments